mpv-player/mpv/DOCS/man/options.rst

     in the mpv configuration directory (usually ``~/.config/mpv``) with the filename ``channels.conf.{sat,ter,cbl,atsc,isdbt}`` (based on your card
     type) or ``channels.conf`` as a last resort.
+    Please note that using specific file name with card type is recommended, since the legacy channel format is not fully standardized so autodetection of the delivery system may fail otherwise.
     For DVB-S/2 cards, a VDR 1.7.x format channel list is recommended as it allows tuning to DVB-S2 channels, enabling subtitles and decoding the PMT (which largely improves the demuxing).